 Gaviscon®.
-Gaviscon® is an OTC product which has been marketed since September 1970.
+Gaviscon® is an OTC product that has been marketed since September 1970.
 The active ingredients in this product, aluminum hydroxide and magnesium trisilicate, were reviewed by the Agency's OTC Antacid Panel and were considered to be safe and effective ingredients (Category I) by that Panel.
-However, the tablet failed to pass the antacid test which is required of all antacid products.
+However, the tablet failed to pass the antacid test that is required of all antacid products.
 The Agency, therefore, placed the tablet in Category III for lack of effectiveness.
 A full NDA with clinical studies was submitted by Marion Laboratories, Inc., and approved by FDA on December 9, 1983.
-Gaviscon® 's activity in treating reflux acidity is made possible by the physical-chemical properties of the inactive ingredients, sodium bicarbonate and alginic acid.
-Therefore, all ANDAs which cite Gaviscon® tablets as the listed drug must contain the inactive ingredients sodium bicarbonate and alginic acid.
+Gaviscon®’s activity in treating reflux acidity is made possible by the physical‑chemical properties of the inactive ingredients, sodium bicarbonate and alginic acid.
+Therefore, all ANDAs that cite Gaviscon® tablets as the reference listed drug must contain the inactive ingredients sodium bicarbonate and alginic acid.
 A full NDA will be required to support the effectiveness of the drug product if different inactive ingredients are to be substituted for sodium bicarbonate or alginic acid or if different proportions of these ingredients are to be used.

 Levothyroxine Sodium.
 Because there are multiple reference listed drugs of levothyroxine sodium tablets and some reference listed drugs' sponsors have conducted studies to establish their drugs' therapeutic equivalence to other reference listed drugs, FDA has determined that its usual practice of assigning two or three character TE codes may be potentially confusing and inadequate for these drug products.
 Accordingly, FDA provides the following explanation and chart of therapeutic equivalence evaluations for levothyroxine sodium drug products.